Man admits sexually abusing four daughters, raping three of them

 He showed her a pornographic video, claiming that it involved a Primary 5 girl having sex with her father, and made her "pinky promise" not to tell anyone about this.

 That year, he began touching and raping her, usually at night when his wife was out working.
-He also made the girl perform oral sex on him.
+The man also made the girl perform oral sex on him.

 In 2018, he threatened to stop her from schooling if she did not have sex with him every month.